Has City Hall told you that you need a Riparian Areas Protection Regulation (RAPR) Assessment?

 4. Your QEP will then fill out and submit the online reporting template provided by the Ministry of Forests, Lands, and Natural Resource Operations and Rural Development (FLNRO RD) to determine the SPEA, which will include a detailed RAR assessment, aerial mapping, photos, as well as other studies as required by other professionals; and

-5. FLNRO RD will review the Riparian Areas Regulation (RAR) Assessment as to whether it conforms with the correct RAR methodology, and will grant approval of the QEP-determined Streamside Protection and Enhancement Area (SPEA).
+5. FLNRO RD will review the Riparian Areas Protection Regulation (RAPR) Assessment as to whether it conforms with the correct RAR methodology, and will grant approval of the QEP-determined Streamside Protection and Enhancement Area (SPEA).